psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

  1. Evaluate conflicts of interest.
  2. Call a meeting of work group members without a conflict of interest.
  3. Evaluate the reported incident.
- 4. Propose a behavioral modification plan.
+ 4. If warranted, propose a behavioral modification plan.
- 5. Propose consequences for the reported behavior.
+ 5. If warranted, propose consequences for the reported behavior.
- 6. Vote on behavioral modification plan and consequences for the reported person.
+ 6. Vote on any behavioral modification plan and consequences for the reported person.
  7. Contact online community administrators/moderators to approve the behavioral modification plan and consequences.
  8. Follow up with the reported person.
  9. Decide further responses.